 Some flat-Earthers used a computer screen to demonstrate the visibility of the Tycho Crater.
 Obviously, it cannot be taken as proof of such a fact.
 The images were taken using high-resolution cameras which were able to capture more details than what was able to be achieved by a human eye.

 The human eye has the angular resolution of about one arcminute (~0.17°).
 The Tycho Crater is 85 km(53 miles) wide, and it is 384400 km (238900 mi) from us.
-Therefore, the angular size of the crater is arctan(85 km / 384400 km) = 0.13°.
-Because the angular size of the crater is smaller than that of our eyes, we would not be able to recognize the shape of the crater using our naked eye.
+Therefore, the angular size of the crater is arctan(85 km / 384400 km) = 0.013°.
+Because the angular size of the crater is smaller than the resolution of our eyes, we would not be able to recognize the shape of the crater using our naked eye.

 To simulate the visibility of the Tycho Crater using a computer screen, they would have to increase their distances from the screen.
 The moon has the angular size of about 0.52° if observed from Earth.
 Therefore, an 20 cm (9 in) image of the Moon on the computer screen will look about the same as the real Moon if the observer is 20 cm * tan(0.52°) = 22 meters (72 ft) from the computer screen.